 At Bristol Unigas, our Gas Safe registered Engineers are fully qualified to carry out inspections and issue gas safety certificates.
-If you have an appliance such as a gas fire that requires repairs or servicing, this work can usually be carried out at the same visit at a reduced cost.
+If you have an appliance such as a gas fire that requires repairs or servicing, this work can usually be carried out during the same visit at a reduced cost.

 Electrical PAT testing